-The portion of a packet, preceding the actual data, containing source and destination addresses, and error checking and other fields.
-A header is also the part of an electronic mail message that precedes the body of a message and contains, among other things, the message originator, date and time.
-See also: Electronic Mail, packet.
+The portion of a packet, preceding the actual data, containing source and destination information.
+It may also error checking and other fields.
+A header is also the part of an electronic mail message which precedes the body of a message and contains, among other things, the message originator, date and time.
+See also: Electronic Mail, packet, error checking.